j776w781/EECS-447-Project/Meeting_Logs.md

 - Ashley:
 - Nayyir:

 **This concludes the team meetings.
-Team Administrator Josh Welicky will conduct the demonstration as scheduled.**
+Team Administrator Josh Welicky will conduct the demonstration as scheduled.
+He will also update the "Tasks Allocated" section to indicated individual completion of duties after the demonstration has concluded.**